ucbrise/jedi-pairing/README.md

 To build the go library, you must first build the `pairing.a` file.
 To do so, run `make`.
 This is necessary because CGo will only look for C and C++ files in the same directory as the Go package.
 Unfortunately, it is not as simple as running `go get`.

 Note: When building `pairing.a` using clang++ to use with Go on Ubuntu 18.04 (or, more generally, Ubuntu 16.10 or later), you may need to compile with `-fPIC`.
 To do this, simply edit the `CXXFLAGS` variable in the Makefile.
 This is necessary because CGo uses gcc to link, and the build of gcc that ships with Ubuntu 18.04 generates position-independent executables by default, causing linking to fail unless the `pairing.a` file also contains position-independent code (see https://wiki.ubuntu.com/SecurityTeam/PIE).
 Alternatively, you can download a different build of gcc that does not generate position-code by default, or just use g++ instead of clang++ to build `pairing.a`.
 You can check your build of gcc by running `gcc -v` and seeing if `--enable-default-pie` is in the output.
+There is code in the Makefile that should do this check automatically.

 Using this Library from C++
 --------------------------